Why I Sold This Dividend Aristocrat

 Source: F.A.S.T.
 Graphs

 Well, I suppose the answer to that question would be a brighter future outlook with regard to the industry that TROW operates in.
 Unfortunately, this is a bit speculative and there is no way of knowing just how this active/passive competition will shake out, and what, if any, steps TROW will take to remain a leader in the financial services market.
-With that said, I felt comfortable locking in double digit gains while protecting myself from potential downside should this shift in the investment management environment play out like I think it might.
+With that said, I felt comfortable locking in double-digit gains while protecting myself from potential downside should this shift in the investment management environment play out like I think it might.
 The market is a big place and there are numerous opportunities to put money to work.
-After selling TROW, I put the funds I raised into another company which I like better over the long-term: Qualcomm (NASDAQ:QCOM).
+After selling TROW, I put the funds I raised into another company which I like better over the long term: Qualcomm (NASDAQ:QCOM).
 The purchase of shares of this beaten down company will be the subject of my next SA article - stay tuned!
 In the mean time, feel free to chime in regarding this TROW sale.
 Do you still think this company is an attractive long-term investment?
 If not, is there a price where you would feel comfortable buying shares?
-Should the stock fall back down to the low $60's where I originally purchased it, I may well buy back in; although I have concerns about its long-tern trajectory, I'm not opposed to buying shares if I believe the margin of safety the offer is wide enough.
+Should the stock fall back down to the low $60s where I originally purchased it, I may well buy back in; although I have concerns about its long-term trajectory, I'm not opposed to buying shares if I believe the margin of safety the offer is wide enough.
 Time will tell.
 Best wishes all!

 Disclosure: I am/we are long AAPL, FB, GOOGL, V, QCOM, LB, T, JNJ, BLK, DIS.